Queen of Soul Dies Intestate

 Don’t Wait to Plan Your Estate

 You can get more information about estate planning and probate avoidance on our website.
-If you have a desire to discuss your estate plan, call the estate planning lawyers at Dennis M. Sandoval, a Professional Law Corporation at 951-787-7711.
+If you have a desire to discuss your estate plan, call the estate planning lawyers at Sandoval Legacy Group, a division of Holstrom, Block & Parke, A Professional Law Corporation at 951-787-7711.